datastax/spark-cassandra-connector/doc/3_selection.md

 Cassandra releases.
 Currently, `ALLOW FILTERING` works well with columns indexed by secondary indexes or clustering columns.

+### Ordering rows

+CQL allows for requesting ascending or descending order of rows within a single Cassandra partition.
+It is allowed to pass the ordering direction by `withAscOrder` or `withDescOrder` methods of `CassandraRDD`.
+Note that it will work only if there is at least one clustering column in the table and a partition key predicate is specified by `where` clause.

 ### Limiting rows

 When a table is designed so that it include clustering keys and the use case is that only the first